zasuh/mord-os/README.md

 Run `npm install` and then either `npm start` or `yarn start` to build the application.
 The application runs on port 3000.

-To login use `borgoth@mordos.com` as the email and `12bindthem`.
-The credentials save into session storage.
+To login use `borgoth@mordos.com` as the email and `12bindthem` as the password.
+The credentials save into local storage.
 The user cannot access the home or `/` page untill he/she authenticates through the `/login` screen.

+## Stack ⚛️

+- React
+- React Router
+- React Modal
+- React Webcam
+- Emotion CSS
+- React Icons
+- Axios

 ## Features 🕹️